Rock music and the fall of communism: 1960s

 The Beatles sparked the love of rock in the Soviet youth, and its popularity spread in the early 1960s.
 Their impact on fashion was one of the more obvious external signs of their popularity.
 Jackets, known as 'Bitlovka', were assembled from cast-offs and army boots were "refashioned in the Beatles style" by youth.
 In addition to their influence in fashion, they also helped drive the expansion of music in the black market.
 Illicit music albums were created by recording copies onto discarded X-ray emulsion plates.
 The music itself was acquired either by smuggling copies from the west, or recording it from western radio.
 The latter became easier and more common after United States president Lyndon Johnson made international broadcasting a priority in the mid-1960s.

 Hippie culture emerged in the late 60s and early 70s.
 Although very similar in terms of aesthetic to their western cousins, Soviet hippies were more passive.
 The Soviet hippie movement did not develop the same radical social and political sensibilities as did the New Left in the United States.
 Elsewhere in the eastern bloc, however, rockers and hippies were quite politically active and in the Prague Spring of 1968 numerous concerts were held in support of greater liberalization.

+Many pop musicians in Yugoslavia became rock musicians in the 1960s after the government became less restrictive on Western style music that was not strictly approved pop music, and they are credited with spearheading the early rock scene.
+This decision to be less restrictive was a result of Josip Broz Tito choosing to encourage Western culture, rather than Soviet culture.
+Tito believed it was the lesser of two evils.
+As a result, rock music started to get widespread attention.
+The Yugoslav band Atomi did the first ever Yugoslav rock recordings with Radio Zagreb in 1961, and in October 1962, they were the first Yugoslav rock band to ever appear on television when they appeared on a children's show called Slavica i Mendo.
+A Yugoslav rock band played at a major venue for the first time in 1963, and in 1966, the Serbian rock festival Gitarijada(Guitar Fest) was created by Momčilo Radenković, the guitarist and vocalist for the band Zlatni Prsti.
+Also in 1966, the Yugoslav rock magazine Džuboks(Jukebox) was created, and was the first of its kind in the communist world.
+The magazine had an explicit pro-Western bias, was presented in a Western style, and it was frequently advertised by Western European radio stations that played rock music.
+Although the government was worried that Western culture would make people want to rebel in various ways, rock music in the 1960s was often used by young people to show a sense of pride in Yugoslavia being independent from the Soviet sphere of influence.